 Kabwata Cultural Village · Self help associations

-You’ll find Kabwata Cultural Village along Burma Road in the Kabwata Estates in Lusaka.
-It was established in 1974 when it became home to the Kabwata Visual Arts and Cultural Association – KAVICA.
-This really is a chance to witness life in the city as it was in the 1950s and 1960s, in the days when Zambia was under British rule, which ended at independence in 1964.
+This crafts village was established in 1974 when it became home to the Kabwata Visual Arts and Cultural Association – KAVICA.
+It offers visitors a chance to witness life in the city as it was in the 1950s and 1960s, in the days when Zambia was under British rule, which ended at independence in 1964.

-A visit will enable you to compare Kabwata Cultural Village and its immediate surroundings with the rest of Lusaka, helping you to better appreciate the long and often difficult road Zambia has travelled to become the modern country that it is today.
+A visit will enable you to compare Kabwata Cultural Village and its immediate surroundings with the rest of Lusaka, helping you to better appreciate the long and often difficult road Zambia has travelled to become the modern country it is today.